 Parks Survey

-In 2023, the city of Seattle renewed and expanded its agreement with the Downtown Seattle Association to manage downtown parks, growing DSA’s portfolio from three to five downtown parks and public spaces.
-Today, DSA outfits these important urban spaces with furniture, games, lighting and reading areas.
+In 2023, the city of Seattle renewed and expanded its agreement with the Downtown Seattle Association to manage downtown parks and public spaces, growing DSA’s portfolio to six downtown parks and public spaces.
+Today, we outfit these important urban spaces with furniture, games, lighting and reading areas.
 A full-time staff manages daily programming such as concerts, food trucks, community events, kids activities, art installations and more.
-DSA also provides event private security and staffing.
+DSA also provides private security and staffing at events.

 We’d like to hear from you about how we’re doing.
-Please share your feedback by July 13 at 5 p.m. and enter to win a $100 Target gift card.
+Please share your feedback by Friday, July 31 at 5 p.m.

 Partners